OpenEvalProject/evals/manuscripts/elife-48943/v2/manuscript.md

 In summary, these data strongly suggested that the MAPK Kpp2 targets and downregulates the phosphatase Cdc25, most likely promoting its degradation.

-## The pheromone-dependent decrease of Cdc25 levels is required for virulence
+### The pheromone-dependent decrease of Cdc25 levels is required for virulence

 We analyzed the capacity of sexually compatible strains (a1 b1 and a2 b2 mating type) carrying the cdc25AAA allele to infect plants.
 Strikingly, we found that the presence of this mutant allele strongly affected the ability of fungal cells to produce disease to corn plants (Figure 8A).
 The defect in virulence could be attributed to problems related to the mating process itself or it might be related to subsequent steps, such as the ability of the fungus to proliferate within the plant, for example.
 To address this issue, we took advantage of the solopathogenic strain SG200, which is a haploid strain that carries the genetic information from the two different mating types and, as a consequence, does not require cell fusion to produce the infective hypha (Bölker et al., 1995).
 SG200-derived cells carrying the cdc25AAA allele were as virulent as the control strain (Figure 8A), suggesting a problem in mating associated with the presence of the cdc25AAA allele.
 Moreover, a cdc25AAA mutant cross showed a weak fuzzy phenotype in charcoal plates, in comparison to wild-type control, indicating some kind of problem with the formation of the dikaryotic filament (Figure 8B).
 We wondered whether the impaired fuzzy phenotype in the mutant crosses was caused by defects in cell fusion.
 To address that question, we used the Pdik6-NLS-GFP reporter described above.
 Since this reporter will be only active in the presence of a functional b-factor, it can be used as an indirect readout of cell fusion between compatible sexual partners, observing the appearance of nuclear GFP fluorescence in the cell mixture resulting from cross.
 We crossed mutant haploid cells carrying the dik6 reporter, and we were able to observe filaments carrying nuclear GFP signal, indicating that cell fusion was not affected.
 Interestingly, these filaments were multinucleated (Figure 8C).

 ![Figure 8.](https://cdn.elifesciences.org/articles/48943/elife-48943-fig8-v2.jpg)

-**Figure 8.:** (A) cdc25 mutant strains are affected in the ability to infect plants.
-Disease symptoms caused by crosses of wild-type and AAAcdc25 mutant strains.
+**Figure 8.:** (A) cdc25AAA mutant strains are affected in the ability to infect plants.
+Disease symptoms caused by crosses of wild-type and cdc25AAA mutant strains.
 Strikingly, solopathogenic SG200-derived strains were not affected.
 The symptoms were scored 14 days after infection.
-Two independent experiments were carried out and the average values are expressed as percentage of the total number of infected plants (n: 30 plants in each experiment) (AAAFigure 8—source data 1).
-(B) cdc25 mutant is affected in the formation of dikaryotic hyphae.
-Crosses of control as well as AAAcdc25 mutant strains carrying compatible mating types (AAAa1 b1 and a2 b2) in charcoal-containing agar plates.
+Two independent experiments were carried out and the average values are expressed as percentage of the total number of infected plants (n: 30 plants in each experiment) (Figure 8—source data 1).
+(B) cdc25AAA mutant is affected in the formation of dikaryotic hyphae.
+Crosses of control as well as cdc25AAA mutant strains carrying compatible mating types (a1 b1 and a2 b2) in charcoal-containing agar plates.
 Positive fuzzy phenotype can be detected as a white-appearance mycelial growth.
 Note that mutant combinations were affected in the ability to produce fuzzy phenotype.
 Plates were incubated at 22°C for two days.
-(B) cdc25 mutant cells are able to fuse.
-Crosses from compatible strains (wild-type or AAAcdc25 mutant) carrying a NLS-GFP fusion under control of the b-factor-dependent AAAdik6 promoter were scrapped from agar surface, mounted on microscopy slides and epifluorescence was observed.
+(B) cdc25AAA mutant cells are able to fuse.
+Crosses from compatible strains (wild-type or cdc25AAA mutant) carrying a NLS-GFP fusion under control of the b-factor-dependent dik6 promoter were scrapped from agar surface, mounted on microscopy slides and epifluorescence was observed.
 Representative images show DIC and fluorescence in GFP channel.
 Bar: 20 μm.
-(C) cdc25 mutant filaments were affected in nuclear number.
+(C) cdc25AAA mutant filaments were affected in nuclear number.
 Graph shows the quantification of the nuclear content of filaments obtained from charcoal plates.
-The graph shows the result from two independent experiments, counting more than 50 filaments each (AAAFigure 8—source data 2).
+The graph shows the result from two independent experiments, counting more than 50 filaments each (Figure 8—source data 2).
 Means and SDs are shown.
-(E) b-induced cell cycle arrest de novo is not affected by the presence of cdc25 mutant allele.
+(E) b-induced cell cycle arrest de novo is not affected by the presence of cdc25AAA mutant allele.
 Representative images of cultures from AB33-derived strains that were incubated in inducing conditions (minimal medium with nitrate) for 8 hr.
-Bar: 20 μm.AAA10.7554/eLife.48943.036Figure 8—source data 1.Figure 8A.10.7554/eLife.48943.037Figure 8—source data 2.Figure 8D.
+Bar: 20 μm.

 In contrast to the multinucleated filaments found from crosses involving the Kap123T867A mutant, which seemed not to be able to bypass the G2 barrier imposed by the b-factor (we never found more than four nuclei per filament, Figure 6D), a significant proportion of the filaments observed in cdc25AAA crosses showed more than five nuclei (Figure 8D).
 Since cells carrying the cdc25AAA allele were able to be arrested in response to activation of the pheromone cascade (Figure 7H), these observations prompted us to think that the presence of the cdc25AAA allele could affect the G2 cell cycle arrest activated in the presence of a functional b-factor.
 However, we observed that the presence of the cdc25AAA allele did not affect the ability of AB33 cells (see Figure 6—figure supplement 1 for a description of this strain) to undergo cell cycle arrest upon the expression of compatible b proteins (Figure 8E).